alisinabh/enuma/README.md

   schema "drawing_objects" do
     # Using map serialization to support all shape variants including those with parameters
+    # Using string serialization only works with enums only holding simple types (no arguments)
     field :shape, Enuma.Ecto, type: Shape, ecto_type: :map

     timestamps()